Klipper3d/klipper/docs/Bootloaders.md

 supply).

 The code at https://github.com/shumatech/BOSSA can be used to program the SAM3.
-It may be necessary to use the code from the `1.6.1-arduino` release.
+It is recommended to use version 1.9 or later.

 To flash an application use something like:
 ```
-stty -F /dev/ttyACM0 1200
+bossac -U -p /dev/ttyACM0 -a -e -w out/klipper.bin -v -b
-bossac -i -p ttyACM0 -R -e -w -v -b out/klipper.bin
+bossac -U -p /dev/ttyACM0 -R
 ```

 SAM4 micro-controllers (Duet Wifi)